 - Your computer might not have the right hardware. - If you're sure that your hardware meets the requirements, try updating your drivers.
 You can always find the newest version on the manufacturer's website: Intel Download Center | NVIDIA Driver Downloads

+Intel HD Graphics is a trademark of Intel Corporation.
 NVENC and CUDA is a trademark of NVIDIA Corporation.

 Record computer screen